 When a Beneficiary Cannot Be Located

-Estate settlement depends on finding everyone who is entitled to a share.
+The probate process depends on finding everyone who is entitled to a share.
 But sometimes an heir or beneficiary simply cannot be found.
-They may have moved without leaving a forwarding address, lost contact with the family years ago, or be unaware they were named in the will.
-This statute tells the personal representative exactly what to do.
+They may have moved without leaving a forwarding address or lost contact with family members years ago.
+When heirs cannot be located, this statute tells the personal representative exactly what to do.

 If an heir, devisee or claimant cannot be found, the personal representative shall distribute the share of the missing person to his conservator, if any, otherwise in cash to the department of revenue for deposit, pursuant to sections 35-146 and 35-147, in the permanent school fund.

 A.R.S. § 14-3914(A)The personal representative first checks whether the missing person has a court-appointed conservator.
 If so, the share goes to the conservator, who manages it on the missing person's behalf.
-If there is no conservator, the personal representative converts the share to cash and sends it to the Arizona Department of Revenue, where it is deposited into the state's permanent school fund.
+If there is no conservator, the personal representative converts the share to cash.
+It is then sent to the Department of Revenue, where it is deposited into the state's permanent school fund.
+In effect, the assets escheat to the state until someone claims them.

 Reclaiming the Funds Later

 The money is not gone forever.
-If the missing person later comes forward, they can reclaim their share by following the same process used for escheated property under A.R.S. sections 12-886 and 12-887.
-The process involves filing a claim and providing proof of identity and entitlement.
+If the missing person later comes forward, they can reclaim their share.
+The process follows the same rules used for escheated property under A.R.S. sections 12-886 and 12-887.
+It involves filing a claim and providing proof of identity and entitlement.